The Sunnah Method for Making the Right Decision

 Steps to Follow When Making an Important Decision:

-If you have to decide whether or not to accept a certain marriage proposal, find out about their Deen, family background, current financial situation, etc.
+If you have to decide whether or not to accept a certain marriage proposal, find out about the potential’s Deen, their family background, current financial situation, and anything else that’s important to you.

 Spend time and gather as much information as possible so you can make a well-informed decision about what (or who) to choose.

-Rasulullah (saw) used to teach his companions Istikharah with as much emphasis as he taught them the Surahs of the Quran.
+Rasulullah ﷺ used to teach his companions Istikharah with as much emphasis as he taught them the Surahs of the Quran.

-The Messenger of Allah (saw) said, “From the blessing of the son of Adam is the ability to seek good from Allah, doing istikharah with Allah.
+The Messenger of Allah ﷺ said, “From the blessing of the son of Adam is the ability to seek good from Allah, doing Istikharah with Allah.
 Also from the blessing of the son of Adam is that they are pleased with whatever Allah has decreed for them.
-From the wretchedness of the children of Adam is when he leaves doing istikharah with Allah.
+From the wretchedness of the children of Adam is when he leaves doing Istikharah with Allah.
 Also from the wretchedness of the human being is that the human being is displeased with what Allah has decreed for him.” – Musnad Imam Ahmad (ra)

 How can you perform Salat-ul-Istikharah?